microsoft/Azure_Synapse_Toolbox/PowerBI/README.md

 PowerBI Desktop installed on your machine.

 There are currently no other pre-requisites other than a running SQLDW Instance.
 In future releases there will be Log Analytics queries and the below pre-requisites will apply to that.

-Create a Log analytics workspace - save the WorkspaceID

-On your SQLDW Instance, go to 'diagnostic settings' and create a new setting to send all diagnostics to your log analytics workspace.
-For now, you can leave out DMS_Workers and SQL Requests.
-These are very large and incur a high cost, so I am leaving them out for now.

 # Messages about Native Database Queries